The ZX Spectrum is getting a new start.

 Q. Is it possible to change the Spectrum Next settings such as speed, video settings etc at runtime?

-Yes, all the settings available at the setup menu are also accessible through OUT/IN commands, making it possible for instance to change the Z80 CPU speed from 3.5Mhz to 7Mhz or enable/disable any particular interface such as the DivMMC via code, thus enabling programs to make use of all the features (or not) with no hassle for the end user.
+Yes, all the settings available at the setup menu are also accessible through OUT/IN commands, making it possible for instance to change the Z80 CPU speed or enable/disable any particular interface such as the DivMMC via code, thus enabling programs to make use of all the features (or not) with no hassle for the end user.

 Q. Is there a straightforward way of pushing code and data from a PC to the Spectrum Next?

 The simplest way that’s best suited to most is to just copy files via the SD card.
-For developers who want to push data in real time for testing, we’re leaning towards a RS232 connection.
-We’re also currently planning to include an ESP8266 Wi-Fi network module port for those wishing to add it.
+For developers who want to push data in real time for testing, we’re leaning towards a RS232 connection or even by an ESP8266 Wi-Fi network module.

 Q. Is there a development environment (IDE) for the Spectrum Next available yet?